 Langres is a French cow’s milk cheese that originated from the plateau of Langres in the region of the Champagne Ardenne, France.
 Since 1919, the cheese has been granted AOC designation.
-Surrounded by a white penicillium candidum rind, the central pate is a bit soft and crumbly, and appears creamy in colour.
-It is milder than Epoisses, but slightly salty with strong smell.
+Surrounded by a white penicillium candidum rind, the central pate is a bit soft and crumbly and appears creamy in colour.
+It is milder than Epoisses but slightly salty with a strong smell.
 The firm pate melts in the mouth, leaving a complex taste.
 After 5 weeks of maturation, it is consumed between May and August but it also tastes excellent from March through December.
-It looks great on the cheeseboard, and goes well with a salad, Red Wine from Burgundy, Marc de Bourgogne or Champagne.
+It looks great on the cheeseboard and goes well with a salad, red wine from Burgundy, Marc de Bourgogne or Champagne.

-Tesco Finest Langres 180g, produced by Rians has won silver award at the 2014 World Cheese Awards.
+Tesco Finest Langres 180g (pack size) has won a silver award at the 2014 World Cheese Awards.